Code-Institute-Submissions/milestone_3_project/README.md

 ## Heroku

-Running the app through Heroku,
+Running the app through Heroku, website was checked for errors using Google Developer tools and the above functionality in order to maintain consistency between platforms.
+No discrepencies existed that weren't consistent between sites and subsequently fixed.

 ## Google Developer Tools**